2025 - Ten Years of KGT!

 2021 Senior Team

-2022- one of four student leadership teams with their ‘Bug Hotel’ at Spa Park
+2022- one of four student leadership teams with their ‘Bug Hotel’ at Spa Park.
+For the first time numbers on the team reached 100 students.

-2023- The second year of our student leadership team having over 100 students!
+2023- The second year of our student leadership programme having over 100 students, split into four teams!